TEST 3: Swap The ‘No Spark’ COP Coil

 Alright, this is what you'll need to do:

-- If you need to make sure that this COP ignition coil is sparking, you can tested with your spark tester.
+If you need to make sure that this COP ignition coil is sparking, you can test it with your spark tester.

-- Next, connect the HEI spark tester to this COP coil.
+Next, connect the HEI spark tester to the good COP coil.